Reckless Driving Versus DUI in Nevada

 - Driving Under the Influence (DUI): Under Nevada law (NRS 484C.010), it is unlawful to operate a motor vehicle while under the influence of alcohol or drugs.
 For most drivers, the maximum blood alcohol limit is 0.08.
 Penalties for drunk driving depend on several different factors, including the level of intoxication and the driver’s prior history of DUIs or lack thereof.
 Though, even a first-time DUI is a serious offense that can carry a $1,000 fine, six months of jail time and a six-month license suspension.
 Notably, prosecutors are often aggressive in pursuing drunk driving or drugged driving charges.

 Why a Plea Bargain Might Be Your Best Option

 Aggressively fighting a DUI case and a criminal charge is not the right approach in every case.
 If the prosecution has sufficient evidence to obtain a conviction, it is more sensible to focus on limiting the negative consequences.
 As described by the Cornell Legal Information Institute, a plea bargain is an agreement between a prosecutor and a defendant that allows the defendant to plead guilty in exchange for a reduced charge or reduced sentence.
 Some of the potential advantages of a plea bargain include:

 - Lesser penalties, potentially including avoiding jail time.

 - Opportunity to save your license or get back driving privileges sooner.

 Of course, a plea bargain is not the right option in every case.
 Further, not every plea bargain is the same.
 If you are facing reckless driving charges or DUI charges, you need a deal that best protects your rights and your future.
-If you have any specific questions about your legal rights or legal options, contact an experienced Nevada DUI defense attorney for help.
+If you have any specific questions about DUI penalties and your legal rights , contact an experienced Nevada DUI defense attorney for legal advice.